bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 solid amber for about 30 to 40 seconds.
 Then, the LED will flash green for another 2 - 3 minutes indicating that the Linux kernel is loading.
 During this time you should be able to hear the hard drive operating.
-Finally, the LED should turn a solid green indicating that the inital bootup sequence is complete.
+Finally, the LED should turn a solid green indicating that the initial bootup sequence is complete.
 After this the unit needs to be left for another minute or so for the system to completely initialize.